Campus Address: 110 Clark Hall and 221 Clark Hall (Veteran's Center)

 Can I just take the ROTC class for the leadership education or for my minor?

 YES.
-You can take any 1000 or 2000 level class without prerequisite.
+You can take any 1000 or 2000 level class without prerequisite or obligation.
 You can choose (or not choose) to participate in the extracurricular events like physical training, field training and other military skills.
 Before signing up for a 2000 level class, you should have a discussion with the UMSL ROTC advisor.

 How about Scholarships?
 Do you have any available?